Automotive/Truck/Fleet Paint Notes

 PPG Paint Codes: Pittsburgh Plate Glass has been providing automotive paints since 1924 (originally Ditzler Color Company subsidiary acquired in 1928) and its paint codes have evolved over the years but has held stable enough to be used as a good cross-reference between automotive manufacturers.
 Occasionally PPG comes out with a cross-reference table of its paints to show the codes of the newer formulations of its older colors.
 In many cases, tracking the PPG codes changes with respect to automotive manufacturing codes is useful.
 PPG as well as all the major manufacturers of paint keeps lists of paint formulations used by all fleet owners such as Coke, McDonalds, American Airlines, John Deere, Snap-on, and etc. Lists of these formulations allow for correct paint usage during restoration of collectable products.

-DuPont Paint Codes: DuPont has been providing automotive paints since 1921 (marketed under the Viscolac name).
+DuPont Paint Codes: DuPont (now Axalta) has been providing automotive paints since 1921 (originally marketed under the Viscolac name).
 DuPont Duco was a lacquer dating from 1923 which held its gloss longer and dried faster but was more expensive.
 DuPont Dulux was an enamel introduced in 1926 which was cheaper and less resistant to chipping but longer to dry.
 Dupont paint has traditionally been heavily used by GM.
 Dupont has changed its codes significantly over the years but is still useful as a cross-reference between uses of a paint across manufacturers.
+Dupont stopped assigning its own paint codes to new paints in about 2004, but Axalta who owns the Dupont automotive paints now has been assigning its own 6-digit formula numbers.
+Stay tuned as we start to collect those numbers.

 GMC Truck Fleet Special Colors, around 1970.
 This is a special order paint chip book created by GM showing about 304 special order exterior paint colors available in the 1970's.
 Quoted from the inside: This paint chip book contains special paint colors, which can be supplied by GM.
 The book is arranged so that each chip can be exposed in order that the best color match can be made on an existing paint surface.
 Each chip is identified on the reverse side with the General Motors Corporation paint code number.
 The paint code numbers have been supplied to all national refinish paint supply companies for matching.
 Refinish paint materials to match the colors are available from any of these companies.
 All painted colors, other than standard, must be matched from the chips.
 The use of these colors will provide faster delivery and better color matches for all paint refinish work.
 The colors have been carefully selected to match your customer's requirements.